 - 1. All allegations or suspicions of potentially illegal behaviour (for example, child sexual abuse) that a staff/volunteer witnesses first-hand, must be promptly reported to police and/or child welfare. - 2.
 To ensure the protection of all children in our care, all allegations or suspicions of potentially illegal behaviour that a staff/volunteer learns of must also be promptly reported to police and/or child welfare.
 Police and/or child welfare will make the determination as to whether the allegation or suspicion requires further investigation. - 3.
-All allegations or suspicions of inappropriate behaviour (see above examples), that a staff/volunteer learns of or witnesses first-hand, must be reported to the designate for the sport organization.
+All allegations or suspicions of inappropriate behaviour (see above examples), that a staff/volunteer learns of or witnesses first-hand, must be reported to Lori Lund, PEISA President.

-Keep in mind that you may learn of potentially illegal or inappropriate behaviour through the child or some other third party, or you may witness it first-hand.
-Examples of the type behaviour you may learn of or witness and that you must report as set out above includes:
+Keep in mind that you may learn of potentially illegal or inappropriate behaviour through the child or some other third party, or you may witness it fi st-hand.
+Examples of the type of behaviour you may learn of or witness and that you must report as set out above includes:

-- a) Potentially Illegal behaviour by a Staff/Volunteer of the organization - b) Potential Illegal behaviour by a third party, such as a Parent, Teacher, Babysitter, Coach
+- a.
+Potentially Illegal behaviour by a Staff/ volunteer of the organization - b.
+Potential Illegal behaviour by a third party, such as a Parent, Teacher, Babysitter, Coach

-If you are not sure whether the issue you have witnessed or heard about involves potentially illegal behaviour or inappropriate behaviour, discuss the issue with the designated person within your organization who will support you through the process.
+If you are not sure whether the issue you have witnessed or heard about involves potentially illegal behaviour or inappropriate behaviour, discuss the issue with Lori Lund, PEISa President, who will support you through the process.
 Remember: You have an independent duty to report all suspicions of potentially illegal behaviour directly to police and/or child welfare.